Featured

 “Connect the dots between individual roles and the goals of the organization.
 When people see that connection, they get a lot of energy out of work.
 They feel the importance, dignity, and meaning in their job.”

-Companies with high a highly engaged workforce are more successful because their employees are invested in the overall company goals and know they play a vital, well-defined role in achieving them.
+Companies with a highly engaged workforce are more successful because their employees are invested in the overall company goals and know they play a vital and well-defined role in achieving them.

 Why Is Employee Engagement Important

-While these may not seem like drastic differences, employee engagement has a direct effect on a company’s profitability and is not something that can be placed on the back burner if you want to see successful business outcomes.
+While these may not seem like drastic changes, employee engagement has a direct effect on a company’s profitability.
+If you want to run a successful business, this is not something you want to place on the back burner.

-Let’s look ahead into the remainder of 2022 and explore a bit more about what employee engagement means, why it’s important, and what it looks like.
+Let’s take a deeper dive into employee engagement – what it means, why it’s important, and what it looks like.

 What is employee engagement and why is it important?